 Review: Comparison of the Atkins, Ornish, Weight Watchers, and Zone Diets for Weight Loss and Heart Disease Risk Reduction, Michael L. Dansinger, M.D., et al., Jan.
 5, 2005

 6. The Journal of the American Medical Association

 This article details the results of a two-year study comparing dieters on the Weight Watchers plan and those on a self-help plan.
 At every point during the study, weight loss in the Weight Watchers group is greater than that of the self-help group.

-The Weight Watchers program receives more than 825 user reviews, earning an average rating of 4.4 stars out of 5; 91 percent recommend the diet.
+The Weight Watchers program receives more than 1040 user reviews on Viewpoints.com, earning an average rating of 87 points out of 100 and a 2014 Viewpoints Reviewer's Choice designation.
 Many reviewers say they're able to stick with Weight Watchers because of the excellent support.

 Review: Weight Watchers Reviews, Contributors to Viewpoints.com, As of January 2015